keighrim/kaldi-yesno-tutorial/README.md

 ```
 **Note** that the token "\<SIL\>" will also be used as our out-of-vocabulary (unknown) token later.

-Your `dict` directory should end up with these 5 files:
+Your `dict` directory should end up with these 5 dictionaries:

 * `lexicon.txt`: full list of lexeme-phone pairs including *silences*
 * `lexicon_words.txt`: list of word-phone pairs (no silence)